Can Solar Panels Power an RV Air Conditioner?

 The Battery Bank

-Considering that one AC draws around 150 amps, you need at least 150 ah to power the rest of the appliances on cloudy days or during the night.
+Considering that one AC draws around 150 amps, you need at least 150 ah to power the rest of the appliances on cloudy days or at night.

-This means that you need a large battery bank that has the capacity to store the amount of electricity generated by the panel.
+This means that you need a large battery bank that can store the electricity generated by the panel.

 Battery capacity is determined by kilowatt-hours (kWh).
-The good part is that you can stack multiple batteries to increase the storage capacity of a bank.
+The good news is that you can stack multiple batteries to increase a bank’s storage capacity.

 However, it’s not limited to the storage capacity alone.
-You also need to consider the power rating, which is the amount of electricity that the battery can actually provide to the appliances at one time.
+It would be best to consider the power rating, the amount of electricity the battery can provide to the appliances simultaneously.
 This is determined in kilowatts (kW).

 Or, one with low capacity but a high kW rating can power all the appliances in the RV for just a few hours.

 Then there’s the Depth of discharge (DoD) to consider.
-This stands for the maximum amount of power in a battery that you can draw before you must recharge it again.
+This is the maximum amount of power a battery can draw before it must be recharged again.

 So, if you have a 20kW battery with a 90% DoD, you can only draw a maximum of 18kW.
 Even that would be maxing it out.

-Ideally, you should have a battery bank that’s double the capacity of the electricity that you draw each day.
-This allows you to store enough electricity to last through the night and on cloudy days.
+Ideally, you would have a battery bank double the electricity capacity you draw daily.
+This would allow you to store enough electricity to last through the night and on cloudy days.

 The Inverter

-The inverter is what converts the DC energy produced by the solar panel into AC energy.
+The inverter converts the DC energy produced by the solar panel into AC energy.

-Traditionally, the solar industry used string or central inverters which would power all the appliances in a home or in an RV.
+Traditionally, the solar industry used string or central inverters to power all the appliances in a home or in an RV.

-You had one single box to deal with.
-It was cheaper.
-Maintenance was as easy as flipping a switch and the grid would shut off.
+You had one single box to deal with, which was cheaper.
+Maintenance was as easy as flipping a switch, and the grid would shut off.

 But string inverters aren’t the most efficient devices.
-It automatically tries to optimize for the weakest solar panel in the array, which drags the performance of the other panels down.
+It automatically tries to optimize for the weakest solar panel in the array, dragging the other panels’ performance down.

-That’s why the industry is fast transitioning into micro-inverters which are tiny inverters positioned under each solar panel.
+That’s why the industry quickly transitions into tiny inverters under each solar panel.

-This allows the user to derive the maximum potential of each and every solar panel.
+This allows the user to derive the maximum potential of every solar panel.

 So, assuming that you will install one micro-inverter only for the air conditioner, you will need at least a 3.5 – 4K W inverter for the AC alone, as you can never max the inverter out.
-You need to have some leeway.
+It would be best if you had some leeway.

 You can install a soft start as a workaround and opt for a smaller inverter.
 But if you are going solar full-time, we highly recommend a larger inverter rather than cutting corners.